boscoh/pdbstruct/README.md

        >> uvx pdbstruct

-4. Another alternative is to use [pipx](https://github.com/pypa/pipx)
+4. Another alternative is to use [pipx](https://github.com/pypa/pipx) to install a gloabl cli:

        >> pipx install pdbstruct